andrea-farioli/movie_prompter/README.md

 # Movie Prompter

-A single web application that helps you discover the latest movies by genre and build a temporary watchlist of your favorites.
+A single-page application that helps you discover the latest movies by genre and build a temporary watchlist of your favorites.

 ## Features